Discover the Pros and Cons of Granite Countertops

 Such feature is especially important to a kitchen busybody since there will be less worry about countertop damage whenever you place something hot on its surface.
 Of course, experts recommend that you use a trivet to put a bit of distance between your countertop and, say, a hot crockpot since such appliances can emit heat for long periods, which could compromise your granite countertop, or cause it to crack.

 e.
-Granite is Scratch-Resistant, too!
+Granite's Surface is Scratch-Resistant, too!

 If you are not familiar with Mohs scale of hardness, it’s the universal standard for measuring the “resistance of a smooth surface to scratching or abrasion” (thank you, German mineralogist, Friedrich Mohs).
 The scale, which uses the numbers one to ten – one being the least resistant and ten the most— ranks granite at six or seven, making it one of the more durable materials for a kitchen countertop.
-This feature makes granite especially important since you will use a lot of knives inside the kitchen.
+This advantage makes granite especially important since you will use a lot of knives inside the kitchen.

 f.
 Granite is Hygienic